Book Clubs: A Gathering of Community Members

 To some, there is nothing better than a good book.
-It’s even better when you find someone who has read that book so that you can discuss and analyze it, or even ask questions about plot lines that you didn’t understand.
+It’s even better when you find someone who has read that book so that you can discuss it, analyze it or even ask questions about plot lines that you didn’t understand.
 A book club has all these and more.

 WHERE TO START

 The library, of course, is the logical place to start.
-Anything that has to do with books can be found in the library.
-Unfortunately, with the advent of a hand held reading device, a library may become obsolete.
+Anything that has to do with books can be found at the library.
+Unfortunately, the advent of handheld reading devices, the library may be coming obsolete.
 The “old school” readers often frown upon the electronic books because they like the feel of a book in their hands when reading.
 Whichever reading medium you choose, you can still meet at the library for your discussion.

-A posting in the library, on its website and Facebook page, word of mouth…are ways to get readers involved in a library book club.
+A posting in the library, on it, ’s website and Facebook page, word of mouth…all ways to get readers involved in a library book club.
 Many times libraries have rooms available for the public to use, free of charge, so this would be the perfect location.
 A librarian or community member could lead the group.